shenkzjay/Comparison-website/README.md

 - **Next.js:** A React-based web framework for building efficient and scalable web applications.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Puppeteer:** A Node library that provides a high-level API to control headless browsers.

-## Getting Started

-Follow these steps to get the One-Stop Shop up and running on your local machine: